NERC-CEH/RMAVIS/README.md

 programme delivering National Capability (NE/R016429/1) funded by the Natural Environment Research Council.

+Special thanks are given to Colin Conroy and Barry Jobson for their ongoing and essential support testing RMAVIS.

-We would like to thank Lindsay Maskell, Lucy Ridding, Barry Jobson, Colin Conroy, Andy McMullen, John Handley, Michael Tso, Simon Rolph, Cristina Martin Hernandez, and George Linney for testing RMAVIS.
+We would also like to thank Lindsay Maskell, Lucy Ridding, Andy McMullen, John Handley, Michael Tso, Simon Rolph, Cristina Martin Hernandez, and George Linney for testing RMAVIS.

-We would also like to thank Rob Marrs for his ongoing collaboration with the development of NVC assignment methodologies and the University of Liverpool for their ongoing support.
+Lastly, we would also like to thank Rob Marrs for his ongoing collaboration with the development of NVC assignment methodologies and the University of Liverpool for their ongoing support.